cagov/wordpress-integration-api/README.md

 See below for an outline of the [Translation Pipeline](#translation-pipline-for-covid19cagov).

 ## Features
-- Pushes post content updates to a GitHub repository (Add/Update/Delete).
+- Pushes post content updates to a GitHub repository (Add/Update/Delete)
-- Submits posts with the `translate` tag to the AvantPage endpoint for human translation.
+- Submits posts with the `translate` tag to the AvantPage endpoint for human translation
-- Temporary execution log.
+- Temporary execution log
-- Slack error reporting.
+- Slack error reporting

 ## _NOT_ included
-- Does not include WordPress image support.
+- WordPress image support
-- Does not include support for pages or any other non-post content.
+- Support for pages or any other non-post content

 ## Usage